FeralFlows/wild-etal_2021_earthsfuture/README.md

   * Replace gcam-core_LAC_v02_5Nov2019/exe/configuration_LAC.xml with ArgentinaNexus/DataFiles/GCAM/configuration_LAC.xml in the cloned ArgentinaNexus repository
   * Replace gcam-core_LAC_v02_5Nov2019/exe/batch_LAC.xml with ArgentinaNexus/DataFiles/GCAM/batch_LAC.xml
-  * Copy XML files from ArgentinaNexus/DataFiles/GCAM/input/idb/reference and paste to gcam-core_LAC_v02_5Nov2019/input/idb/reference
-  * Copy XML files from ArgentinaNexus/DataFiles/GCAM/input/idb/policy and paste to gcam-core_LAC_v02_5Nov2019/input/idb/policy
-  * Replace folder 'Ag' within directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts with same folder from downloaded 'GCAM_input_idb_impacts.zip'.
+  * Upzip downloaded GCAM input data 'input.zip' and use it to replace the entire 'input' folder under gcam-core_LAC_v02_5Nov2019/
-  * (Optional) Replace folders 'Hydro' and 'Water' within gcam-core_LAC_v02_5Nov2019/input/idb/impacts with 'Hrdro' and 'Water' folders from downloaded 'GCAM_input_idb_impacts.zip'.
-If you want to reproduce those XML files within 'Water' and 'Hydro' by yourself, follow steps for Xanthos model run and post-process Xanthos results in [Reproduce My Experiment](#reproduce-my-experiment) section.
+  * (Optional) XML files within folders 'Ag', 'Hydro' and 'Water' under directory gcam-core_LAC_v02_5Nov2019/input/idb/impacts are reproduceable.
+Follow steps for Xanthos model run, post-process Xanthos outputs, and post-process ISIMIP outputs in [Reproduce My Experiment](#reproduce-my-experiment) section.

 **Notes:* GCAM v5.1.3-LAC is a modified version from GCAM-Core-v5.1.3 for the study in Latin America and the Caribbean (LAC) Region.
 A 64-bit Java is required to run GCAM.
 We recommend the open source version of Java ([OpenJDK](http://openjdk.java.net/)).
 More details on GCAM installation, setting up, and trouble shooting, please refer to [GCAM Documentation](https://github.com/JGCRI/gcam-core).

+#### (C) pDSSAT

+We provide post-processing codes for outputs of pDSSAT model to create XML files for GCAM in this section.
+For information on pDSSAT model, please refer to [Rosenzweig et al., 2016](https://doi.org/10.1073/pnas.1222463110).

+  * Download ISIMIP (pDSSAT included) data and post-processing codes http://doi.org/10.5281/zenodo.4437737

-#### (C) Xanthos, Demeter, and Tethys
+#### (D) Xanthos, Demeter, and Tethys

 ***Pre-requirements***